TooWindy/Front-End-Test/README.md

 Hi!
 This is my frontend task for Ntropy.
-This is a simple image viewing website that is responsive.
+This is a simple beach image viewing website that is responsive.
 Images are already pre-loaded, so I chose to display those images using React.
 In addition I added some functionality, allowing the user to flip through images.
 I added a navbar too, but be aware that for now it is simply cosmetic (although it can be developed further to be used by a user).
 The bulk of this assignment are the two components Beaches.js and Navbar.js.
 In addition, the styling for the components is the public folder.

 To get started:
   - npm install